pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_configuration.md

 ### Server operations

-Servers can use secretKey to administer Access Manager; use only in secure, server-side environments.
+Use secretKey on servers (Node.js or other secure environments) to administer Access Manager.

 ##### Secure your secretKey

-Never expose secretKey; use only on trusted server environments.
+Never expose secretKey in client apps.

 ##### Required User ID

-Set a unique, persistent userId even for server SDK usage.
+Always set userId.

 ```
 `1var pubnub = new PubNub({